-Despite this, the UNSC has failed to respond effectively.
-Since 2013 the Council has passed 27 resolutions on humanitarian access, peace talks and chemical weapons in Syria.
+Since 2013 the UNSC has passed 27 resolutions on humanitarian access, peace talks and chemical weapons in Syria.
 Several refer to the government's responsibility to protect populations, but none have been fully implemented.
-Russia and China have jointly vetoed ten draft resolutions and Russia has independently vetoed an additional six.
-On 11 January 2022 the UNSC extended authorization for cross-border aid through one crossing until July.
+Despite this, Russia and China have jointly vetoed ten draft resolutions on Syria and Russia has independently vetoed an additional seven.
+On 12 July 2022 the UNSC extended authorization for cross-border humanitarian aid through one crossing for six months.